Primary Class TeacherStart Date: January 2026Location: Stanmore, HarrowFull/Part-time: Full-TimeSalary: M1 – UPS

 Job Responsibilities

-Supporting pupils’ academic progress and personal development.
+Plan and deliver high-quality lessons that support pupils’ academic and personal development.

 Qualifications/Experience